luketurner/animagic/README.md

 #What must I do?

-1. Create a file called config.yaml based on the example config in the repo.
+1. Create a configuration file based on the example config in the repo.
-   Required entries for each anime are: a web formatstring, and all the features used in that formatstring.
+   Required entries for each anime are: a web formatstring, all the features used in that formatstring, and specifically a *title* feature.
+   The title feature is used to identify local copies of the anime.
 2. Set the script (*cli.py*) to be run regularly (daily, hourly, whatever).
    This script is what will actually update your local anime torrent files.
    Setting this up is probably easiest with cron under Linux -- see your